Yago-Lima/java_basic_programming_150_exercises/README.md

 ## License

 This project is licensed under the MIT License.
-See the `LICENSE` file for details.
+See the [LICENSE](./LICENSE) file for more details.

 ## Resources